 - Make sure your baby is awake first.
 Walking, pushing on your tummy or having a cold drink are good wake-up calls.

 - To get started, sit with your feet up or lie on your side.
 Count each of your baby’s movements as one kick, and count until you reach 10 kicks.

 - Most of the time it will take less than a half-hour, but it could take as long as two hours.

-- Log your recorded times using our Count the Kicks App or a kick chart.
+- Log your recorded times – try the Count the Kicks App.